 Elisabeth Elliot’s radio program “Gateway to Joy” opened like this: You are loved with God’s everlasting love, that’s what the Bible says, And underneath you are Christ’s everlasting arms.8 When people asked Elisabeth, is God paying attention?
 And if so, why doesn’t the Lord do something about our suffering?
 She answered, “Christ has, He did, He is doing something, and He will do something.”9 Hang on and trust Him.

 - Past Help: God the Father showed His love for us by sending His one and only Son to be the Savior of the world that we might live through Jesus.
 By Christ’s life, death, and resurrection, He made full atonement for our sins.
-God has rescued us from the dominion of darkness and brought us into the kingdom of His beloved Son so that whoever comes to Jesus He will never cast out.10
+God has rescued us from the dominion of darkness and brought us into the kingdom of His beloved Son so that whoever comes to Jesus will never be cast out.10

 - Present Help: The Son of God upholds the universe by His powerful word.
-And He is our high priest who sympathizes and empathizes with our weaknesses and gives us mercy and grace to help in our time of need.
+And He is our High Priest who sympathizes and empathizes with our weaknesses and gives us mercy and grace to help in our time of need.
 In all things God works for the good of those who love Him, who have been called according to His purpose.
 We cling to Jesus because His right hand upholds us.11

 Our blessings in Jesus are so great: No eye has seen, no ear has heard, no mind has conceived what God has prepared for those who love Christ.13 I never want make light of people’s suffering in this life.
 Jesus wept with sorrow over the death of His friend Lazarus and over Jerusalem’s unbelief.14 But the Bible says that when we think about being in paradise with Jesus for a thousand years, for 10,000 years, for a million years, our present sufferings are not worth comparing with the glory that will be revealed in us.15